lamdaham/APCSFinalProject/README.md

 # Development Log
+**6/11/21**
+Ivan: Added back potions (along with other types of potions) and monster movement, finishing touches

+Sophia: Added finishing touches to the project + doc, changes to the intro screen.

 **6/10/21**

 Ivan: Finished inventory, allowed picking up and putting down items, and potion usage, and did comments